Francis Osborne: Life

-He was born, according to his epitaph, on 26 Sept.
-1593, was fifth and youngest son of Sir John Osborne of Chicksands Priory, Shefford, Bedfordshire, by his wife Dorothy, daughter and coheiress of Richard Barlee, esq., of Effingham Hall, Essex.
-Sir John Osborne was son of Peter Osborne.
+According to his epitaph, Osbourne was born on 26 September 1593.
+He was the fifth and youngest son of Sir John Osborne of Chicksands Priory, Shefford, Bedfordshire, by his wife Dorothy, daughter and coheiress of Richard Barlee of Effingham Hall, Essex.
+Sir John Osborne was the son of Peter Osborne.

 Francis was educated privately at Chicksands.
-Coming to London as a youth, he hung about the court, and attracted the notice of William Herbert, 3rd Earl of Pembroke, who made him his master of the horse.
-Subsequently, he was for a time employed in the office of the lord treasurer's remembrancer, which was presided over successively by his father and his eldest brother Peter.
+Coming to London as a youth, he hung about the court and attracted the notice of William Herbert, 3rd Earl of Pembroke, who made him his master of the horse.
+Subsequently, he was employed for a time in the office of the lord treasurer's remembrancer, which was presided over successively by his father and his eldest brother Peter.

-In politics and religion he sympathised with the popular party in parliament; but, although a close observer of public life, took no active part in it.
-After residing for a time at North Fambridge, Essex, he removed about 1650 to Oxford, to superintend the education of his son, John, and there printed a series of historical, political, and ethical tracts.
+In politics and religion he sympathised with the popular party in parliament, but, although a close observer of public life, took no active part in it.
+After residing for a time at North Fambridge, Essex, he moved in about 1650 to Oxford to supervise the education of his son, John, and there printed a series of historical, political, and ethical tracts.